Black Pond Wildlife Management Area

 Trail Map Trails: 3 miles Rating: ★★★★☆

 The Black Pond Wildlife Management Area in Meriden, Connecticut is a great spot and one of the best I’ve visited for catching the sunset.
+The actual WMA property does not include the 76 acre pond is the western marshy section and land to Thorpe Ave.

 My first visit to Black Pond was after checking out Wharton Brook State Park when it reopened in January 2019.
 It was a chilly winter day and I knew I had just enough time to make it to the overlook before the sun set.
 From the just above the boat launch a wide trail ascends around the eastern rim of the pond through what is actually a parcel of the Cockaponset State Forest.
 Traprock chunks litter the trail making foot placement a conscious decision.
 The path quickly meets with the blue blaze Mattabesett Trail and taking it south heads to the overlook.
 Here my feet crunched on frost heaves and brushed through thick piles of leaves.
 While this area was new to my the trap rock ridge felt familiar, with geology similar to nearby Giuffrida or Ragged Mountain.